-A vital part of a liberal arts education, studying literature is the process of learning how human beings—from a range of backgrounds, experiences, and cultures—have understood their worlds and their place in it.
-Studying English and creative writing at Franklin means cultivating a variety of skills.
-Our students engage with writers and thinkers from earlier eras, explore the development of literary forms across a spectrum of experiences, and understand why a culture’s language clashes or harmonizes.
-These skills have far-reaching implications, for they prepare students for successful careers in a rapidly changing job market.
+A vital part of a liberal arts education, studying literature is the process of learning how human beings — from a range of backgrounds, experiences, and cultures — have understood their worlds and their place in it.
+Studying English and creative writing at Franklin also means cultivating a variety of skills.
+Our students engage with writers and thinkers old and new, exploring the development of literary forms across a broad swath of time.
+These skills have far-reaching implications because they develop the type of skills that help students adapt to a rapidly changing job market, whether they encounter the changes right after graduating or years down the road.

 Student Learning Outcomes